wisdom-oss/docs/frontend/building-and-customizing-the-frontend-application.md

 ### Build your Workspace

-You can simply build your workspace via the included `build.js` file, simply run:
+You can build your workspace via the included `build.js` file, run:

 ```sh
 node build.js